 - Areola tattoo: A 3D tattoo that creates a natural-looking areola and nipple on the chest area.

-- Scar revision: Using vitamin serums and a rotary tattoo machine, this service triggers controlled trauma to scars and stretch marks, stimulating the body’s natural healing process to minimize their appearance.
+- Inkless scar serum treatments: Using vitamin serums and a rotary tattoo machine, this service triggers controlled trauma to scars and stretch marks, stimulating the body’s natural healing process to minimize their appearance.

-- Scar camouflage: Flesh tone pigments are tattooed onto the skin to conceal areas or scars that have lost or changed their natural skin tone.
+- Scar camouflage tattoo: Flesh tone pigments are tattooed onto the skin to conceal areas or scars that have lost or changed their natural skin tone.

-- Stretch mark camouflage: Pigment matching your skin tone is applied to the area affected by stretch marks to make them less visible.
+- Stretch mark camouflage tattoo: Pigment matching your skin tone is applied to the area affected by stretch marks to make them less visible.

 Determining candidacy for a paramedical tattoo